-The origin of this geomagnetic storm lies in the coronal mass ejection (CME) that occurred on September 6, 2017 at $\sim$ 12:40 UT.
-This CME was observed with the Camera 2 of the Large Angle and Spectrometric Coronograph on board of the Solar and Heliospheric Observatory (SOHO).
-Figure 1 also shows that on September 8 at $\sim$ 00:00 UT the vertical interplanetary magnetic field decreased significantly to a minimum of -24 nT.
-One hour before (September 7 at 23:00 UT), $B_z$ already decreased considerably to -20.6 nT, time of the storm sudden commencement (Fig. 1).
-In addition, it can be noticed that almost simultaneously with the drastic change of $B_z$ , the Dst index reached its peak at 01:00 UT on September 8, 2017.
-As it is https://www.gfz-potsdam.de/en/kp-index/
+The origin of this geomagnetic storm lies in the coronal mass ejection (CME) that occurred on 6 September 2017 at \sim 12:40 UT.
+This CME was observed with Camera 2 of the Large Angle and Spectrometric Coronagraph on board of the Solar and Heliospheric Observatory (SOHO, https: //sohowww.nascom.nasa.gov/, last access: 30 April 2018).
+Figure 1 also shows that on 8 September at ~00:00 UT the vertical interplanetary magnetic field decreased significantly to a minimum of -24 nT.
+One hour before (7 September at 23:00 UT), B_z had already decreased considerably to -20.6 nT (time of the storm sudden commencement, Fig. 1).
+In addition, it can be noticed that, almost simultaneously with the drastic change in B_z , the Dst index reached its peak at 01:00 UT on 8 September 2017.
+As it is already well-known, this relationship between B_z and the Dst index hints to a physical response of the ring current in the magnetosphere to the interplanetary field B_z (Patel and Desai, 1973; Gonzalez and Echer, 2005).